poplatek/shaftlog/README.md

 Features
 --------

- - **Reliable log delivery.** Log messages are not lost or duplicated due to network problems, hardware crashes, reboots, etc. Both servers and clients can crash, be killed or be restarted at any time without problems.
+ - **Reliable log delivery.** True once-and-only-once log message delivery.
+Log messages are not lost or duplicated due to network problems, hardware crashes, reboots, etc. Both servers and clients can crash, be killed or be restarted at any time without problems.
+Even if the log server gets restored from an earlier backup, no log messages are lost or duplicated if all the relevant log files are still present on log clients.

  - **Multiple independent destinations.** Lognimbus can deliver log messages simultaneously to several log destinations.
 Problems with a single delivery destination do not affect the delivery of log messages to other destinations.
-This allows all log messages to be immediately stored in geographically separate locations.
+This allows all log messages to be immediately stored in geographically separate locations for maximum fault tolerance.

  - **Log file detection via glob patterns.** New log files are detected via configured glob patterns automatically.
 Log files can